inkline/inkline.io/src/pages/docs/utilities/display.md

 ---
-title: Display Utilities - Inkline
+title: Utilities - Display - Inkline
 description: Change the display style of components responsively with display utilities.
 ---